lauwel/ultrasound-tensiometry/README.txt

 Ultrasound-tensiometry

-This GitHub repository contains the MATLAB code that enables users to capture ultrasound-tensiometry data (see pre-print here: ____________).
+This GitHub repository contains the MATLAB code that enables users to capture ultrasound-tensiometry data (see manuscript: https://doi.org/10.1016/j.gaitpost.2024.06.026).
 The goal of ultrasound-tensiometry is to assess the spatial variation in shear wave speed in response to a mechanical tap.
 This repository contains two sections: "Collection" and "Processing".

-Clone the respository directly into the Vantage ### folder on the Verasonics computer to collect data.
+Clone the repository directly into the Vantage ### folder on the Verasonics computer to collect data.
 The processing code does NOT require any of the Verasonics functions, and can be cloned onto any other computer.

 ---REQUIRED HARDWARE ----
 This system is designed to function with a Verasonics Vantage 64LE Ultrasound system and a Phillips CL15-7 ultrasound probe.
-Other probes and Vantage implementations (128, 256 etc) may be implented in the future.
+Other probes and Vantage implementations (128, 256, etc) may be implemented in the future.
+We are actively working on a 128 implementation.

 To induce the tap, the Vantage system outputs an external trigger signal, which drives a function generator to produce an impulsive tap, driving a mechanical piston attached to a surface transducer (voice coil).
 When placed superficially to the tissue of interest, the wave is induced in the tissue and then measured using the ultrasound probe.